vrajpat3ll/Computer-Architecture_CS-2-04-MO/README.md

 # Computer Architecture

-This repo contains all the lectures and code-files written in the labs of the course Computer Architecture i.e. CS-2-04(MO) of our curriculum.
+This repo contains all the lectures and code-files written in the labs of the course Computer Architecture <br> i.e. CS-2-04(MO) of our curriculum.

 ## Installing ARMSim